Integrated Environmental Assessment and Management

 References: Format follows the Council of Science Editors (CSE) Style.
 In-text citations should follow the name-year format (Name year).
 Group full references alphabetically by author, then chronologically for multiple papers by the same author.
 References to unpublished data may not be used in the text.
 Papers in preparation or still in review may not be cited in the text or the reference list.
 Articles that have been accepted for publication may be cited as "forthcoming" and placed in the reference list, with a DOI.
 Copies of all "forthcoming" articles should accompany manuscript submissions.

 List of Figures: Provide a list of figures and captions after the References.
 Number sequentially using Arabic numbers.
 All figures must be accompanied by a figure caption (to be entered when uploading each figure).
+Limit the number of figures to 6 or fewer.

 Tables: Upload table files after the manuscript text document.
 Number sequentially using Arabic numbers.
 Include the table number and title with each table.
+Limit the number of tables to 6 or fewer.

 Figures: Upload figures as separate files, after the table files.
 Include the figure number at the top of each figure.
 Enter the figure captions when uploading each figure.
+Limit to 6 or fewer.

 - Main Text